bootdotdev/blog/content/jobs/trends-in-developer-jobs-stackoverflow.md

 | 2022 | 36.99   | 13.2   | 11.8  | 2.27              |

 It appears that from 2013-2015, developers were restricted to only submitting a single answer, which helps to account for the super low numbers.
 However, from 2019->2021 the average number of jobs per user went *down*, which is antithetical to the "more generalists" theory.
 It's also worth pointing out, that as the years went on, Stack OVerflow actually added more specialized categories, which I then took the liberty of grouping into these broader groups.
 So there's actually good evidence that developers *are* specializing more, or at the very least that there are more *possible ways* in which one can specialize.

+That said, even after looking at this data I think there is still a good case to be made that [back-end developers will be doing more and more "devops" work](/backend/backend-devops-roles-merging), especially at smaller companies.

 ## Data trends: Data science, data engineering, and back-end